laravel/docs/routing.md

 			}
 	});

+<a name="csrf-x-xsrf-token"></a>
-#### X-XSRF-TOKEN
+### X-XSRF-TOKEN

 Laravel also stores the CSRF token in a `XSRF-TOKEN` cookie.
 You can use the cookie value to set the `X-XSRF-TOKEN` request header.
 Some JavaScript frameworks, like Angular, do this automatically for you.

-> Note: The difference between the `X-CSRF-TOKEN` and `X-XSRF-TOKEN` is that the first uses a plain text value and the latter uses an encrypted value since Laravel cookies are always encrypted and signed.
+It is unlikely that you will need to use this value manually.

-<a name="method-spoofing"></a>
+<a name="form-method-spoofing"></a>
-## Method Spoofing
+## Form Method Spoofing

 HTML forms do not support `PUT`, `PATCH` or `DELETE` actions.
 So, when defining `PUT`, `PATCH` or `DELETE` routes that are called from an HTML form, you will need to add a hidden `_method` field to the form.

-The value sent with the `_method` field will be used as the HTTP request method.
-For example:
+The value sent with the `_method` field will be used as the HTTP request method:

 	<form action="/foo/bar" method="POST">
 		<input type="hidden" name="_method" value="PUT">